 If you are struggling to find an iPSC line which matches your requirements, please contact us and our team will be happy to help you.

 Yes, EBiSC is happy to help users generate new iPSC lines.
 We have a number of specialist research teams within EBiSC who can generate iPSCs in line with EBiSC Quality standards.
-EBiSC is happy to act as a non-profit intermediary between yourself as a customer and these teams.
+EBiSC is happy to act as a non-profit intermediary between yourself as a user and these teams.
 Please contact us if you would like to EBiSC to connect you with a relevant team to perform this activity as a fee-for-service activity.

 Any additional characterisation data available for a particular cell line will also be displayed on the EBiSC catalogue, for example see the cell line page for UKKi007-B.